-However, in recent years, some really interesting automatic subtitling software has emerged on the market.
+However, in recent years, some fascinating automatic subtitling software has emerged on the market.
 With technologies such as enhanced speech recognition and translation engine, an ergonomic subtitle editor, and collaborative tools, they save you an enormous amount of time on your video production.
-Their unique features guarantee you a superior result compared to default solutions like Youtube.
+Their unique features guarantee you a superior result compared to default solutions like YouTube.

-There are many offers available on the market.
-To name a few, Authôt.com, Happyscribe.com, …..
-Here we will present you the added value of our solution for video creators.
+Here we present you the added value of our automatic subtitle solution for video creators Checksub.com.